Our on-campus operations are closed until further notice. We are happy to serve you remotely, in an effort to keep everyone healthy.

 For current information on the university response to COVID-19 (coronavirus) please visit healthalerts.unt.edu.

+G-Force is a student employment position at the University of North Texas with defined roles established by the Texas Higher Education Coordinating Board (THECB) as part of the 60x30TX plan.
+The THECB developed the Collegiate G-Force Work-Study Mentorship Program after the passage of SB 1050 by the 80th Texas Legislature.
+Several institutions across the state of Texas participate in the G-Force Program.
+Over the years, the UNT G-Force Mentors have developed a stellar reputation throughout the Dallas/Fort Worth Area.
 The primary function of the UNT G-Force Mentors is to assist with local GO Centers.
 GO Centers are locations designed to create a college-going culture by equipping individuals with resources that promote awareness of higher education.
-UNT G-Force Mentors develop and supervise GO Centers in 16 high schools in partnership with K-12 sponsors around the North Texas Region.
-G-Force mentors travel weekly these high schools in order to provide college enrollment guidance, academic tutoring, and peer mentoring.
-College aged students are also assisted through the UNT G-Force Program.
+UNT G-Force Employees advise, mentor, or tutor within GO Centers in 33 high schools around the North Texas Region.
+G-Force mentors travel weekly to these high schools to provide college enrollment guidance, academic tutoring, and peer mentoring.
+College-aged students also receive help from through the UNT G-Force Program.
 G-Force mentors support both students on the UNT Campus and other colleges.

 Assistant Director/G-Force Advisor